jdnick27/js-games/README.md

 Time your swing to hit the pitched ball.
 Press the Space key when the ball crosses the plate.

+## Archery Darts

+Click and drag to launch an arrow toward a dartboard-style target.
+Scores are awarded based on which ring you hit.

 ## Stick Figure Fighting

 Face off against an improved AI opponent.
 Use the left and right arrow keys to move, the